bbauska/W3Cx-5of5/README.md

 If I give to "x" the value "false", then if I execute this code, it will do nothing because "x" is false.
 We've got also some special values&hellip; but "typeof y": undefined.
-I can test if y is undefined then ....And in that case, you can test if a variable is defined or not.</p>
+I can test if y is undefined then .&#155;And in that case, you can test if a variable is defined or not.</p>

 <p>There is a special data type called "null" that corresponds to "no
 value".
 The difference with the null defined variable is that the variable that has the value of null is still defined.
-Like "y" is not defined here... but if I say "z = null" then "z" is defined.</p>
+Like "y" is not defined here&#155; but if I say "z = null" then "z" is defined.</p>

 <p>Ok, this has not been printed because "z" was not undefined.
 OK, another